Common Mixed Pit Bull Breeds

+Pit bulls make wonderful pets and are one of the most popular breeds today.
 Because of their physical strength, intelligence and loyalty, the American pit bull terrier is one of the most popular dogs breeders want to mix with other breeds.
-The Labrador retriever is also a widely available dog known for its intelligence and friendliness, and so is one of the most common to be mixed with pit bulls.
-Other breeds commonly mixed with pit bulls are Rottweilers, boxers and huskies.
+The most common dog breeds mixed with pit bulls are Labrador retriever, Rottweilers, boxers, and huskies due to their intelligence and friendliness and other common traits, making new and interesting mixed-breed dogs.

 When you mix two breeds of dog, what you can expect is to get a mixture of characteristics from each of the parent breeds.
 Labs and pit bulls are both medium-sized dogs of a comparable size.
 You can expect your mix to grow to a couple feet tall at the shoulder and weigh around 60 pounds, though a larger or smaller than average parent may produce larger or smaller puppies.
-Labradors come in chocolate, black and yellow colors, but pit bulls can have nearly any color pattern.
+According to the American Kennel Club, labradors come in chocolate, black and yellow colors, but pit bulls can have nearly any color pattern.
 So their puppies' coat colors can be difficult to predict.
 A labrabull's coat may be longer than a pit bull's, but will still be fairly short and require little grooming.

-Both dogs are energetic, as well.
+Both dogs are energetic as well, according to Vetstreet.
 Combining the pit bull's strength and working acumen with a Labrador's natural tracking and retrieving skills, labrabulls make excellent hunting dogs.
 They should be good-natured dogs that do well with families, but both parent breeds can become attached and panic if they are left alone for too long.

 In temperament, Rottweilers and pit bulls are also similar.
 They both love affection and build strong bonds with their families.
-Rottweilers can be a little more demanding than pit bulls, not just wanting time with their owners, but also wanting praise.
+American Kennel Club describes Rottweilers as a little more demanding than pit bulls, not just wanting time with their owners, but also wanting praise.
 Rottweilers are also less trustful of strangers than are pit bulls, so your pitweiler may be a better guard dog than his pit bull parent.
 Both are energetic and will need a moderate amount of exercise.

-Among the dog pairings on this list, Boxers and pit bulls are probably the most similar.
+Among the dog pairings on this list, boxers and pit bulls are probably the most similar, according to the American Kennel Club.
 Mixed puppies between the two are usually referred to as bullboxers.
 Their most common color patterns are similar, and they are both short-coated, medium-sized working dogs that love people.

 are high-energy dogs, as well, and like the others will need plenty of room to exercise or a good daily walk or run to keep them from getting bored.
 Also, like Rottweilers, Boxers are less trusting of strangers than pit bulls, which the United Kennel Club warns are too friendly to make proper guard dogs.
 So if you're looking for a good, reliable guard dog, a bullboxer might be your best bet.

-If you're looking for a working dog with the strength of a pit bull, but a thicker coat and higher tolerance for cold temperatures, you might do well with a pitsky, a pit bull, Siberian Husky mix.
+If you're looking for a working dog with the strength of a pit bull, but a thicker coat and higher tolerance for cold temperatures, you might do well with a pitsky, a pit bull and Siberian Husky mix.
+The American Kennel Club describes huskies' strong work ethic, intelligence and capacity for work as a great foundation for mixing with a pit bull.
 The husky's thicker coat means your pitsky will need brushing a little more often than a pit bull, but otherwise this breed's grooming and health needs are minimal.

 Like labrabulls, pitweilers and bullboxers, pitskies will need plenty of exercise.
 Both pit bulls and huskies are very friendly, so pitskies aren't a good choice for watch dogs or guard dogs.
 Reliable, trustworthy and comfortable with children, pitskies do make great family pets.